 Our human desire to de-stress often leads to destructive patterns because we look outside ourselves for temporary solutions rather than looking inward to change our beliefs and behavior.
 It’s not unusual for someone struggling with depression or anxiety to also have problematic substance use.
 Sometimes more complex issues are at play such as bipolar disorder, substance use, and relationship violence.
 Looking for a treatment program that is inclusive and multi-dimensional, like those at CAST Centers, is important.

 Possible treatment strategies when dealing with co-occurring disorders:

-- Residential treatment programs.
-Remove yourself from the stress and triggers of your daily environment so that you can focus intently on recovery in a structured, supportive dual diagnosis treatment program that addresses your multiple issues and complex psycho-emotional state of being.
+Residential treatment programs.
+Remove yourself from the stress and triggers of your daily environment so that you can focus intently on recovery in a structured, supportive dual diagnosis treatment program that addresses your multiple issues and complex psychological and emotional needs.

 - Holistic therapies.
 Acupuncture, yoga, breathwork, hypnotherapy, and massage are great additions to any therapeutic program, especially when co-occurring disorders are present.
 Holistic therapies teach self-awareness, move energy in positive ways, facilitate calmness and self-control, and provide new breakthroughs in assessing one’s emotional state.
 Discuss what life can look like on the other side of treatment and personal development through the C.A.M.

 Individual therapy.
 Using a collaborative approach to treatment, work privately with therapists and facilitators that will help to build motivation, identify self-defeating thought patterns, improve feelings of self-worth, and incorporate positive behavior patterns into your recovery program.

 Peer support groups.
 Using the 12-step approach, peer support groups counter the negative effects of isolation and social withdrawal that often accompany those with co-occurring disorders.

 Are you ready to give treatment a try?